 Even if you live in Manhattan’s smallest apartment, there will be a person who would adore owning what you have.
 There’s no such thing as a Manhattan apartment that stays on the market for too long.
 However, there are always exceptions to the rule.

 The apartments that often end up sitting on the market for years are ultra-luxury apartments that cost upwards of $10 million.
-These apartments have fewer available buyers and often require a lot of red tape for approval.
+These apartments have fewer available buyers and usually require a lot of red tape for approval.
 In many cases, these “unwanted venues” also tend to have architecture or decoration quirks that most people don’t want.

 Thankfully, the chances are high that you do not have those circumstances with your property.
 If you are selling a property and haven’t gotten a single offer in over six months, the best thing you can do is talk to your real estate broker.
 Sometimes, a little expertise is all you need.
+Take advantage of that brainstorming to discuss closing costs when you buy or sell and median home prices in the area.